Lambert Heinrich von Babo: Life and career

 On 6 September 1847 he married Elise Baumgärtner in Freiburg and had a daughter and two sons.

 He became a Privatdozent at the University of Freiburg außerordentlicher Professor in 1854 and ordentlicher Professor in 1859.
 As such, he was also appointed an expert for the Grand Ducal courts.

-Work

 Babo determined vapor pressure of water, called von Babo's law.
 He also developed the Babo funnel for heating glass flasks, named after him.
 This consists of an inverted cone stump made from sheet steel with asbestos strips arranged radially on the inside wall.